-- 34. What accommodations are available for students with disabilities (including ELs with disabilities)? - 35.
-Is an embedded ASL accommodation available on ELA items that are not part of the Listening test? - 36.
-Will sign languages other than ASL (including signing in other languages) be available? - 37.
-Can interpreters be used for students who are deaf or hard of hearing who do not use ASL? - 38.
-What options do districts have for administering Smarter Balanced assessments to students who are blind? - 39.
+- 35. What accommodations are available for students with disabilities (including ELs with disabilities)? - 36.
+Is an embedded ASL accommodation available on ELA items that are not part of the listening portion of the test? - 37.
+Will sign languages other than ASL (including signing in other languages) be available? - 38.
+Can interpreters be used for students who are deaf or hard of hearing who do not use ASL? - 39.
+What options do districts have for administering Smarter Balanced assessments to students who are blind? - 40.
 Why is the non-embedded abacus an accommodation for the non-calculator items?
-Doesn't an abacus serve the same function as a calculator? - 40.
-Can students without documented disabilities who have had a sudden injury use any of the Smarter Balanced accommodations? - 41.
-How will the test administrator know prior to testing that the print on demand accommodation may be needed? - 42.
-For the print on demand accommodation, how are student responses recorded by a teacher using a computer or some other method? - 43.
-How do member officials monitor training and qualifications for the non-embedded read aloud accommodation? - 44.
-For students taking the paper-pencil test, can read aloud be provided in small groups? - 45.
-If students are using their own devices that incorporate word prediction, will this impact their score? - 46.
-How are assistive technology (AT) devices certified for use for the Smarter Balanced assessments?
+Doesn't an abacus serve the same function as a calculator? - 41.
+Can students without documented disabilities who have had a sudden injury use any of the Smarter Balanced accommodations? - 42.
+How will the test administrator know prior to testing that the print on demand accommodation may be needed? - 43.
+For the print on demand accommodation, how are student responses recorded-by a scribe or some other method? - 44.
+How do member officials monitor training and qualifications for the non-embedded read aloud accommodation? - 45.
+For students taking the paper-pencil test, can read aloud be provided in small groups? - 46.
+If students are using their own devices that incorporate word prediction, will this impact their score? - 47.
+How are assistive technology (AT) devices certified for use for the Smarter Balanced assessments? - 48.
+What kind of medical supports may be used by students?
+What monitoring is needed? - 49.
+For text-to-speech designated support and text-to-speech accommodation, can the student have their responses read back to them?